diku-dk/ap-e2024-pub/week1/README.md

-Note that the parentheses that we use in mathematical notation are not present in `Exp` - this is because the structure of the Haskell value already precisely encodes with expressions are operands of which operators.
+Note that the parentheses that we use in mathematical notation are not present in `Exp` - this is because the structure of the Haskell value already precisely encodes which expressions are operands of which operators.
 In the nomenclature of programming languages, the `Exp` value is an *Abstract Syntax Tree* (AST), with unnecessary information excluded.